jeppes/oops/README.md

 print(counter.count()) // prints: 1
 ```

 Now we support state!
 Truly private state too!
-Note that there is now way to access `sharedState` variable directly.
+Note that there is no way to access `sharedState` variable directly.
 It can only be manipulated by calling `increment` and `decrement`.
 No special keywords or syntax required.

 If our functions can share private variables, surely they can share functions too.
 Let's try it out by building a slightly louder counter that will make it very clear what its up to: